Apple is killing Rave But we are fighting back.

 Removed from the App Store

-Apple removed Rave from the App Store with no prior notice, blocking new downloads, stopping critical updates, and preventing users who'd lost the app from reinstalling it.
+Apple removed Rave from the App Store without notice, blocking new downloads, critical updates, and reinstalls.

 Blocked on Mac